shelfworthy/django-spreedly/readme.markdown

 3) The following can also be added, they are optional:

 	# this string will be used as the url for returning users from spreedly.
-	# this defaults to 'thanks'
+	# this defaults to '/thanks/'
 	SPREEDLY_RETURN_URL = '/welcome/'

 	# the base subscription url (where users will be redirected when their subscriptions expire)
-	# this defaults to '/subscriptions' if you don't add a value to your settings.
+	# this defaults to '/subscriptions/' if you don't add a value to your settings.
-	SUBSCRIPTIONS_URL ='/register/'
+	SPREEDLY_URL ='/register/'

 	# If you want to use your own subscription list page template:
 	# this defaults to 'subscriptions/templates/spreedly.html'
-	SUBSCRIPTIONS_LIST_TEMPLATE = 'path/to/your/template.html'
+	SPREEDLY_LIST_TEMPLATE = 'path/to/your/template.html'

 	# if you want to restrict access to your entire site based to only users with an active subscription
 	# this defaults to False
-	SUBSCRIPTIONS_USERS_ONLY = True
+	SPREEDLY_USERS_ONLY = True

 	# URL paths that a user without a subscription can vist without being redirected to the subscription list:
 	# these can be single pages ('/some/page/') of full directories ('/directory')
-	SUBSCRIPTIONS_ALLOWED_PATHS = ['/login', '/logout']
+	SPREEDLY_ALLOWED_PATHS = ['/login', '/logout']

+	# This template will be used when checking to make sure the user is using a valid email
+	# this default to 'confirm_email.txt' Be sure to include {{ spreedly_url }} in your template
+	SPREEDLY_CONFIRM_EMAIL = 'path/to/your/template.txt'

+	# This subject will be used for confirmation emails
+	# this defaults to "'complete your subscription to %s' % Site.object.get(id=settings.SITE_ID).name"
+	SPREEDLY_CONFIRM_EMAIL_SUBJECT = 'This is a new subject'

+	# Where a user is directed after signing up.
+	# this defaults to 'email_sent.html'
+	SPREEDLY_EMAIL_SENT_TEMPLATE = 'path/to/your/template.html'

 4) Add the middleware to your `settings.py` MIDDLEWARE_CLASSES: